pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 a string into a C buffer, and then calling the function [`RedisModule_ReplyWithStringBuffer()`](#RedisModule_ReplyWithStringBuffer) with the buffer and length.

 In RESP3 the string is tagged as a double, while in RESP2 it's just a plain string that the user will have to parse.

-The function always returns `REDISMODULE_OK`.
+The function always returns `PHARMAVILLAGEMODULE_OK`.

 <span id="RedisModule_ReplyWithBigNumber"></span>